digibart/killeradmin/guide/killeradmin/killerfile.md

-KillerJS
+KillerFile
 =========

 While creating webapps, the number of js and css files grows like mushrooms in a moist basement.
 And the more JS and CSS files you have, the slower your page will load.

-Hence I created: KillerJS, it combines and minifies:
+Hence I created: KillerFile, it's a file killer, combines and minifies:

 * Javasccript
 * Stylesheets